intro-to-research/intro-to-research.github.io/_pages/how.md

 **(B) READ/SKIM PAPERS**

 Reading research papers can be a non-obvious and difficult task, one that can take a while to become effective.
-Please see our section on this further down in this webpage.
+Please see our section on this further down in this web page.
 In short, please do not feel intimidated by or obligated to read an adviser's papers ahead of time; in fact, just reading their paper titles and doing a few web searches can be a tremendous help.

 If you're just starting out in a new field (e.g., NLP), you must first learn what are the premiere research venues for publication.
 In Computer Science, conferences are the gold standard for disseminating research findings, not journals.